patty-olanterns/RealEstateAmesIA/README.md

 # Results

 For this project the **XGBoost model had the lowest RMSLE score (~0.119)** and was selected as the best prediction model.
-This indicates that the model is 88% accurate in predicting actual RealEstate value prices.

 The final XGBoost model was improved by:
     - Adjusting model parameters

-# Recommendations
-    - This model couldb